SpaceXpanse/democrit-marketplace/README.md

 (e.g. while playing the game itself), and communicate with each other while negotiating and finalising the trade.
-This is the simplest and most flexbile way to do atomic trades, but in theory it is also possible to do non-interactive trades with XAYA (as described in the general documentation for [atomic trades](https://github.com/xaya/xaya/blob/master/doc/xaya/trading.md)).
+This is the simplest and most flexbile way to do atomic trades, but in theory it is also possible to do non-interactive trades with SpaceXpanse (as described in the general documentation for [atomic trades](https://github.com/xaya/xaya/blob/master/doc/xaya/trading.md)).

-Each player or trader that is currently online has their own list of orders that they are willing to perform, e.g. sell 10 gold coins for 5 CHI each, or buy a Vorpal sword for 100 CHI.
+Each player or trader that is currently online has their own list of orders that they are willing to perform, e.g. sell 10 gold coins for 5 ROD each, or buy a Vorpal sword for 100 ROD.
 These orders are published through a broadcast system, e.g. over XMPP with [XID](https://github.com/xaya/xid).
 Other players can then choose an order they would like to accept.